acorn-io/runtime/docs/docs/50-running/90-events.md

 # List the last 10 events
 acorn events --tail 10

+# List the last 5 events and follow the event log
+acorn events --tail 5 -f

 # Print more information about each event
 acorn events --details -o yaml
 ```

-The command prints events in reverse chronological order, printing the most recently observed events first.
+The command prints events in chronological order, printing the oldest events first.

 :::note